rsyncOSX/rsyncuidocs/content/en/docs/newandupdatetasks/_index.md

 {{< alert color="warning" >}}

-Always verify the result of a new task before executing it using the \`--dry-run\` option, which performs an estimation run.
-After adding a task, select the task and then click the \`play\` icon on the toolbar to perform an estimation run.
+Always verify the result of a new task before executing.
+Select the "Verify tasks" from the primary Sidebar menu.

 {{< /alert >}}